ferasdawod/VortexEngine/README.md

 # 3D Graphics and Game Engine

 ## Description
-Fast and open source 3D Graphics and Game Engine written in C++ and DirectX 11 currenly a work in proggress, some features are complete while others are still WIP and others are highly unstable
+Fast and open source 3D Graphics and Game Engine written in C++ and DirectX 11 currently a work in progress, some features are complete while others are still WIP and others are highly unstable

 ## Features
-- Actors and Componenets based architecture
+- Actors and Components based architecture
 - Prefabs System (for components and actors re-usability)
 - High Level Rendering Manager
 - Complete Material System